 - Presence of lead paint on interior surfaces, where it would be a violation of the Baltimore City Code and the landlord has notice of the lead painted surfaces

-The presence of a dangerous condition may be the basis of an action initiated by tenant for correction of the condition or may be used by tenant as a defense to an action brought by landlord to recover rent or to recover possession of the premises for non-payment of rent (Section 9-9(c)).
+The presence of a dangerous condition may be the basis of an action initiated by the tenant for correction of the condition or may be used by the tenant as a defense to an action brought by a landlord to recover rent or to recover possession of the premises for non-payment of rent (Section 9-9(c)).

 Before bringing a rent escrow action or using the dangerous condition as a defense for nonpayment of rent, the landlord or landlord's agent must also have refused or failed to remedy the condition within a reasonable time after receiving notice of the defective condition in one of the following ways (Section 9-9(d)(1)):